MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/use-digital-signatures-with-office.md

 Also, if you use XAdES for a digital signature in Office 2016, the digital signature will not be compatible with Office 2010 or 2007 Office system unless you configure the Group Policy setting, **Do not include XAdES reference object in the manifest**, and set it to **Enabled**.
 For more information about the digital signature Group Policy settings, see [Plan signature settings for Office 2016](use-digital-signatures-with-office.md#configsigs) later in this article.

 If you want digital signatures that you create in Office 2016 to be compatible with Office 2003 and earlier versions, you can configure the Group Policy setting, **Legacy format signatures**, and set it to **Enabled**.
-This Group Policy setting is located under **User Configuration\Administrative Templates\Microsoft Office 2016\Signing**.
+This Group Policy setting is located under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Signing**.
 After you change this setting to **Enabled**, the Office 2016 applications use the Office 2003 binary format to apply digital signatures to Office 97-2003 binary documents that you created in Office 2016.

 <a name="choosetypes"> </a>